 Sales tax is one of the biggest headaches for entrepreneurs.
 Unless your business only sells to customers in Alaska, Delaware, Montana, New Hampshire, or Oregon, you must collect sales tax whenever a customer makes a purchase.
-Sales tax issues are extremely common because the rules vary from business to business and product to product.
+Sales tax issues are prevalent because the rules vary from business to business and product to product.
 The amount of time it takes to calculate the correct sales tax rate, submit sales tax returns, and pay sales taxes only increases the likelihood of a mistake.

 This guide will help you avoid these hassles by explaining how to collect, report, and pay sales taxes.